DevInsideYou/scala-seed/README.md

 Most Scala devs either use [Intellij IDEA](https://www.jetbrains.com/help/idea/discover-intellij-idea-for-scala.html) or the editors supported by [Metals](https://scalameta.org/metals/) - a Scala language server.

-This flake was tested in WSL 2 on Ubuntu-20.04 LTS, but it should work on Macs as well.
-I don't have a Mac, but I will set up CI eventually to test on them.
+This flake was tested in WSL 2 on Ubuntu-20.04 LTS and on an m2 Mac.
+Eventually I will set up CI to test on other systems.
 Please report issues until then.
 Thank you!